 - 1 tablespoon Minced Garlic

-- 1 small jalapeno or serrano pepper, adjust to your preferred spice level
+- 1 Serrano peppers, adjust to your preferred spice level

 - 2 tablespoons Vegetable Oil

 - 1 pound skirt steak, cut into 2 inch chunks

 - 1/2 cup Water, divided

 - 2 tablespoons Unsweetened Shredded Coconut